Burning the TENS ISO Image to CD/DVD

 - Windows 7 and later

-ISO burning is builtin.
-In Windows Explorer, right-click on the ISO file and select "Open with..." from the menu, then choose Windows Disc Image Burner from the list.
+In earlier versions of Windows 7, the Windows Disc Image Burner is accessed by right-clicking on the ISO file and selecting "Open with..." from the menu, then choose Windows Disc Image Burner from the list.
 Insert a blank disc and click Burn.

 Many programs add a "burn image to disc" entry to the right-click menu, but be aware of what software is actually launched when clicking such entries.